Solid-propellant rocket: History

-The medieval Song dynasty Chinese invented a very primitive form of solid-propellant rocket.
-Illustrations and descriptions in the 14th century Chinese military treatise Huolongjing by the Ming dynasty military writer and philosopher Jiao Yu confirm that the Chinese in 1232 used proto solid propellant rockets then known as "fire arrows" to drive back the Mongols during the Siege of Kaifeng (1232).
-Each arrow took a primitive form of a simple, solid-propellant rocket tube that was filled with gunpowder.
+The medieval Song dynasty Chinese invented the solid-propellant rocket.
+Illustrations and descriptions in the 14th century Chinese military treatise Huolongjing by the Ming dynasty military writer and philosopher Jiao Yu confirm that the Chinese in 1232 used solid propellant rockets then known as "fire arrows" to drive back the Mongols during the Siege of Kaifeng (1232).
+Each arrow took the form of a simple, solid-propellant rocket tube that was filled with gunpowder.
 One open end allowed the gas to escape and was attached to a long stick that acted as a guidance system for flight direction control.

 The first rockets with tubes of cast iron were used by the Kingdom of Mysore under Hyder Ali and Tipu Sultan in the 1750s.
 These rockets had a reach of targets up to a mile and a half away.
 These were extremely effective in the Second Anglo-Mysore War that ended in a humiliating defeat for the British East India Company.
 Word of the success of the Mysore rockets against the British triggered research in England, France, Ireland and elsewhere.
 When the British finally conquered the fort of Srirangapatana in 1799, hundreds of rockets were shipped off to the Royal Arsenal near London to be reverse-engineered.
 This led to the first industrial manufacture of military rockets with the Congreve rocket in 1804.

 In 1921 the Soviet research and development laboratory Gas Dynamics Laboratory began developing solid-propellant rockets, which resulted in the first launch in 1928, that flew for approximately 1,300 metres.
 These rockets were used in 1931 for the world's first successful use of rockets to assist take-off of aircraft.
 The research continued from 1933 by the Reactive Scientific Research Institute (RNII) with the development of the RS-82 and RS-132 rockets, including designing several variations for ground-to-air, ground-to-ground, air-to-ground and air-to-air combat.
 The earliest known use by the Soviet Air Force of aircraft-launched unguided anti-aircraft rockets in combat against heavier-than-air aircraft took place in August 1939, during the Battle of Khalkhin Gol.
 In June 1938, the RNII began developing a multiple rocket launcher based on the RS-132 rocket.
 In August 1939, the completed product was the BM-13 / Katyusha rocket launcher.
 Towards the end of 1938 the first significant large scale testing of the rocket launchers took place, 233 rockets of various types were used.
 A salvo of rockets could completely straddle a target at a range of 5,500 m.
 By the end of World War II total production of rocket launchers reached about 10,000. with 12 million rockets of the RS type produced for the Soviet armed forces.